balena-io-experimental/proxy-mitm/README.md

 Create two separate balena fleets called `proxy-mitm` and `proxy-client`.

-The `proxy-mitm` fleet will have one device only that runs a proxy service and a DNS forwarder.
+The `proxy-mitm` fleet should only have one device added to it.
+That device will run a proxy service and a DNS forwarder.

-The `proxy-client` fleet could be used by multiple devices that have their Redsocks proxy configured.
+The `proxy-client` fleet could be used by multiple devices.
+Those devices will have their Redsocks proxy client configured and pointed to the device from the `proxy-mitm` fleet.

 ## Proxy Device